isomerpages/mindef-workbuddy/index.md

 image: /images/shareicon.png
 permalink: /
 notification: Welcome to the new WorkBuddy website!
-Let us know your thoughts on the website or feedback on any employee matter via the Feedback link above!
+Let us know your thoughts on the website or feedback on any employee matter via the Feedback link above, or if accessing on a mobile device, click the three lines that appear on the top right hand corner!
 sections:
   - hero:
       title: WorkBuddy